Fiction

 is about Alaska and the challenges and uplifts in life that living in its interior afford.
 It is also about my struggle with leukemia, my bone marrow transplant and the life “transplanted” that I have lived.
 Unfolding along its northern setting, it is a story about being uprooted and finding balance again.

-Transplanted is released and available on Amazon
+Transplanted was released and is available on Amazon

 https://www.amazon.com/Transplanted-Birgit-Lennertz-Sarrimanolis/dp/B0BL2XD2WL/ref=sr_1_1?crid=2A4ZGPNJFLEXG&keywords=birgit+lennertz+sarrimanolis&qid=1667433945&sprefix=%2Caps%2C188&sr=8-1